-Select the Application you would like to Add a view to.
-Find the "View" drop-down menu.
-Next to the appropriate table, click + View.
+Select the Application you would like to add a view to.
+Find the "Views" drop-down menu.
+Next to the appropriate table, click +

 Once you select the table you'd like to add a view to, it will take you into the View Creator.
 Here you have the ability to edit:

-- This section allows you to customize how your information is presented.
+- Format- This section allows you to customize how your information is presented.
 You can group data, perform calculations, change the order of fields, add labels to fields, or change row height settings.
-In the example below, revenue is being summed up for each sales rep. Note: If you choose 0 for row height, information will not show in the view.
+In the example below, Employees are grouped by Department, showing the number of Employees in each Department.
+Note: If you choose 0 for row height, information will not show in the view.

 If you wish to see your data plotted on a chart, click on the chart icon shown below.
 For more information regarding charts, please see our article on "How to create a chart."

 Once a view has been created, you will need to click "Save & Finish" at the bottom.
 This will automatically direct you to the view you've created.
 At the top of the view, you can see what Table and View you currently have shown.
 Below is the view created by grouping by Department and counting Employees.
 Notice that by default, each group is collapsed.
 You can expand each group to view the associated records.